AdoptOpenJDK/blog/content/blog/eclipse-adoptium-projects-ready-for-community-review/index.md

 ## Community Review

-[Community review](https://www.eclipse.org/projects/dev_process/#6_2_2_Proposal) is an important step towards the creation of the projects.
+The [Community review](https://www.eclipse.org/projects/dev_process/#6_2_2_Proposal) is an important step towards the creation of the projects.
 We are looking for your feedback on those proposals to refine and enhance them.
 If you are already a member of the Eclipse Foundation, please communicate your feedback via the forms on the project pages linked below.
 Everyone else can [comment on our GitHub issue that collects feedback about our move to the Eclipse Foundation](https://github.com/AdoptOpenJDK/TSC/issues/160).

 * [Eclipse AQAvit Project Proposal](https://projects.eclipse.org/proposals/eclipse-aqavit)
 * [Eclipse Temurin Project Proposal](https://projects.eclipse.org/proposals/eclipse-temurin)